RakhithJK/dbeaver-dbeaver-wiki/Data-View-and-Format.md

 To return back to the standard table view, click the **Record** button again.

 ## Rows Coloring
 In the data editor, you can colour all rows that have the same value as a particular cell of a certain column.
-To do so, right-click the cell and click **View/Format -> Set the row colour for {column name = value}** on the context menu:
+To do so, right-click the cell and click <kbd>View/Format</kbd> &rArr; <kbd>Set the row colour for {column name = value}</kbd> on the context menu:

 ![](images/ug/Color_rows.png)